Dual-Function QR Codes for Transactions and Asset Tracking

 In this way the tourist organization can evaluate the effectiveness of their programs and the relative success of each offer.

-To test a dual-function code, use the QR codes in the image below.
+To test a dual-function code, use the QR codes in the image above.
 Download a free consumer barcode scanning app and scan both the URL and URL + ID codes.
 You’ll see that for both codes the consumer app points to a simple mobile Web page for demo purposes.

 Then download the codeREADr app, sign in with username temp and password demo and scan both the ID and URL + ID codes.
 You’ll see that for both codes the codeREADr app will validate the embedded ID ‘A-123’.